-Head and Neck
+Head and Neck: Structure and Function

-This course deals with the general structure of the head and neck regions in relation to the function of organs located in those regions.
-The course also introduces students to the concept of "living anatomy" as related to visualizing structure of the head and neck on conventional medical imaging and on the living.
+This course provides students with functional knowledge of the structure of Head and Neck region that will enable further understanding of organ-system courses in Phase 2.
+The course will also introduce the concept of "living anatomy of the Head and Neck" as visualized on conventional medical imaging and on the living human body.